 And light the room wherever they go!

-For more ideas on how you can take your leadership thinking to the next level purchase THINKING Like a Leader, a 296-page book now available on Amazon. com filled with 77 short stories (5-minute reads called Leadership Mints) of examples from business, sports and politics.
+THINKING Like a Leader, is filled with 77 short stories (5-minute reads called Leadership Mints) of examples from business, sports and politics.
 THINKING Like a Leader is the first book in the 3- book Leadership Mints Series.